Active vs. Passive Liveness Detection: What Every Business Should Know

 2. It makes for a smoother process

-3. It is faster
+3. It is much faster than active liveness detection

 4. It lowers drop-out rates significantly